SertacCebeci/paket-mutfak-challenge/prd2.md

    - Similar to real-time (polled) updates for order status changes
    - Automatic removal of completed baskets

+## Additional Notes on Column Management

+### Column Order Persistence
+- Column sorting preferences are preserved between sessions
+- Each column maintains independent sorting preferences
+- Default sorting can be configured per column:
+  - Preparing: By preparation time remaining
+  - On the Shelf: By time since preparation completed
+  - On The Way: By delivery time

+### Column Order Behavior
+- Sort indicators visually show current sort direction
+- Secondary sort options available for tie-breaking
+- Sorting applies to:
+  - Individual orders in Preparing column
+  - Baskets and unassigned orders separately in On the Shelf column
+  - Baskets in On The Way column

+### Performance Considerations
+- Client-side sorting for immediate response
+- Debounced sort operations for large datasets
+- Optimized re-rendering for sort operations

 ## Technical Requirements

 ### Frontend Technologies